javaee/openmq/README.md

 Welcome to the new home of Open Message Queue (Open MQ) on GitHub.

-Open Message Queue is the reference implementation for the JMS (Java Message Service) specification, and the JMS provide in GlassFish.
-It is a complete message-oriented middleware platform, offering high quality, enterprise-ready messaging
+Open Message Queue is a complete message-oriented middleware platform, offering high quality, enterprise-ready messaging.
+It is the reference implementation for the JMS (Java Message Service) specification, and the JMS provider in GlassFish.

 Open Message Queue is open source, with a community of developers and users.
 Please see the [license](LICENSE) and the [terms of use for contributors](CONTRIBUTING).